burnsac5040/movie-scraper/README.md

 -----------------------
 ### [Trulia House Prices](trulia)
 Scraped 2500 house prices from 5 cities in Missouri.
 I then cleaned the data and created a few graphs.
 The R2 score from the linear regression performed was 0.72, however the MSE was huge.
 A better selection of the data needs to be done to work with a linear regression model.

+### Slashdot
+Scraping posts on slashdot to perform a sentiment analysis.